 Every year Vietnamese people come to pray for the best of their studies, for visitors they come to see another traditional signature that has been preserved for years.
 Outside the temple, exclusively during the Tet Holiday, there is a person called Ong Do who gives people ancient Vietnamese words in order to receive luck for the upcoming year.

-Once you come to Vietnam, especially during Tet Holiday, you should not miss a chance to visit Temple of Literature to see yourself one of the most noticeable life routine of Vietnamese people!
+Once you come to Vietnam, especially during Tet Holiday, you should not miss a chance to visit Temple of Literature to see yourself as one of the most noticeable life routines of Vietnamese people!

 The Indochina Voyages team.